Kharmang

 Kharmang is also known as the land of waterfalls and forts.
 There were several forts constructed in the era of Ali Sher Khan Anchan.
 Kharmang Fort is one the most famous of them in the Gambat Brok town on the left bank of the Indus River.
 It is an attractive and beautiful old-styled building.
 It was built in the Maqpon dynasty in the 17th century for defense purposes.

-Manthokha Waterfall is situated on the right side of the Indus River on the Kargil-Skardu Road after crossing the Ghasing village in the Kharmang district at a distance of 40 km from Skardu city.
-It is nearly 180 feet high on the rocky mountains of the Karakorum within the lush green pastures.
+Manthokha Waterfall is situated on the right side of the Indus River on the Kargil-Skardu Road after crossing the Ghasing village at a distance of 40 km from Skardu city.
+After leaving the main highway by crossing the bridge over the Indus River, one can arrive right at the base of the towering rock walls with cool and pleasant atmosphere of the waterfall.
+From the main road, a paved trek leads through the lush green lawns with colorful flowers.
+Manthokha Waterfall is nearly 180 feet high on the rocky mountains of the Karakorum within the lush green pastures.
+Few small restaurants are also available, where you can enjoy the trout from the local farms by viewing the falling water with shining droplets in the air.

 Turghanchu Lake, a glacier lake, is situated in a remote area of Kharmang valley.
 It can be accessed by turning to the right side of Kargil-Skardu Road.
 A 23 km small trek leads toward the lake.
 It has a scenic beauty within the snow-covered mountains.